-As at 31 March 2021, the Group had about 85 employees (2020: 100 employees) in the PRC and Hong Kong.
-The related employees' cost (including the Directors' remuneration and certain staff retrenchment costs) for the Year amounted to approximately HK\$58 million (2020: HK\$59 million).
+As at 31 March 2022, the Group had approximately 70 employees (2021: 85 employees) in the PRC and Hong Kong.
+The related employees' cost (including the Directors' remuneration) for the Year amounted to approximately HK\$48.0 million (2021: HK\$57.5 million).
 Employees are remunerated based on their work performance, skills and experience, and prevailing industry practice.
 Apart from basic salary and performance related bonus, the Group also provides other benefits to its employees including mandatory provident fund, medical insurance coverage and housing allowances.